Nektion Formula Language Basics

 We have four ways to follow the items from our start item.
 The double arrow operator (->>, also called “expand”) will include the start items and all the items that are on the path of the relation types when “expanding” forward from the start item.
 For instance, in the example in the Creating folders chapter, we used ->> because we wanted to see both our Products and the Releases there were for each product.

 Alternatively, we could use a simple arrow (->, also called “hop”).
 The simple arrow makes a single hop from the start item.
 It could be used for instance to show in a list all the Features that a Product has in its backlog.

 In addition to the above operators, we have <<- and <- which are otherwise the same as their sisters above but follow the relation types and contexts in the other direction.

 One last thing to know is the filter operators.

 Details views are used to show different fields of an item, such as description, state, due date, responsible, and so on.
 Every item type has by default a details view so one doesn’t have to be created separately.

 A more in-depth dive into adding item fields to details views is in the chapter “Adding Item Fields”.

 Picture 13: a details view

 Tree views are used to show items that form a hierarchical structure.

-We can start by adding a tree view by clicking on a product in the menu, select “edit type” in the three dot menu, and then add a tree view to the views section.
+We can start by adding a tree view by clicking on a product in the menu, selecting “edit type” in the three-dot menu, and then adding a tree view to the views section.